pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ```
   <img src="images/certupdate.jpg" width="700"/>

-  8. We are now ready to deploy the cluster.
+- We are now ready to deploy the cluster.
 Change to the installation directory.
-In the installation directory create a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installtion artifacts directory ocp45.
-Run the following installation command.
+In the installation directory create a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installation artifacts directory ocp.

- There is a known bug in OpenShift installer for 4.12 and you will have to generat the install-config.yaml first and the modify.
+ There is a known bug in the OpenShift installer for 4.12 and you will have to generate the install-config.yaml first and then modify it to run the installation.
  - [Fail to install OCP cluster on VMware vSphere and Nutanix as apiVIP and ingressVIP are not in machine networks](https://access.redhat.com/solutions/6994972)

+- The install command will step you through a set of questions regarding the installation.
+Some answers may be pre-populated for you and you can use the up/down arrow key to chose the appropriate response.

+   Here is the list of questions the installer will ask you:
+      1. SSH Public Key
+      2. Platform - chose vSphere
+      3. vCenter - provide the url to your vCenter - vsca01.exanple.com
+      4. Username - the username for your vCenter - administator@vsphere.local
+      5. Password - the password for your vCenter user - *******
+      6. Default Datastore - chose the vSphere datastore where the VMs will be stored
+        - You may also be prompted for a vSphere network if you have more than one option available to you
+      7. Virtual IP address for API - this is the API IP address we perviously add to our DNS service - 10.1.10.201
+      8. Viftual IP address for Ingress - this is the ingress IP address we perviously add to our DNS service - 10.1.10.202
+      9. Base Domain - example.com
+      10. Cluster Name - ocp4
+      11. Pull Secret - Copy and past the pull secret you downloaded in step 3.
  ```
  $ ./openshift-install create install-config --dir=ocp4
 ?
 SSH Public Key /home/pslucas/.ssh/ocp412.pub